 To tackle these challenges, we propose NetGPT to learn essential characteristics of traffic and effectively improve the performance of diverse network tasks.
 To the best of our knowledge, this is the \textit{first} attempt to propose a pretrained model for traffic understanding and generation tasks.
 In the pretraining process, we construct general text inputs based on the hex, which can maintain the semantics of both plaintext and ciphertext, and can also be easily transferred to practicable plaintext traffic in the traffic generation.
 Based on this general encoding, we encode multi-pattern network traffic into a general semantic space and obtain a foundational pretrained model that supports diverse tasks.
 In the finetuning process, based on the observation of independent network header fields, we enlarge the usable information and learn from the latter information by shuffling header fields, segmenting packet semantics during flow-level training, and incorporating labels of diverse traffic understanding and generation tasks with designed prompts.
 In this way, we optimize the pretrained model of network traffic for various tasks, supporting both traffic understanding and generation tasks with great performance.
-Expensive experiments demonstrate the effectiveness of our NetGPT in a range of traffic understanding and generation tasks, and outperform state-of-the-art baselines by a wide margin.
+With traffic datasets from encrypted software, DNS, private industrial protocols and cryptocurrency mining, expensive experiments demonstrate the effectiveness of our NetGPT in a range of traffic understanding and generation tasks on traffic datasets, and outperform state-of-the-art baselines by a wide margin.